mgravi7/EnvoyK8SPOC/scripts/USAGE.md

 # Script Permissions and Usage

-This document explains how to make the Phase 3 scripts executable and use them.
+This document explains how to make the Gateway API scripts executable and use them.

 ## Make Scripts Executable (Linux/Mac/WSL)